How to File LLC Taxes in Arizona? (A Complete Guide)

 1. Annual Reports and Fees

-As an Arizona LLC, you are not required to file annual reports with the state.
-However, it’s essential to keep your information current with the Arizona Corporation Commission (ACC).
+Arizona LLCs don't file annual reports with the state — that's one less thing to track.
+But you still need to keep your information current with the Arizona Corporation Commission (ACC).

 2. Business Licenses and Permits